This page contains additional resources for the Visions class.

 There is a wealth of publications, videos and other resources on the website of the EU project SPREAD, which focussed on the development of visions of sustainable and high quality lifestyles in 2050.

-Each film represents an aspect of everyday life in the future, such as community, the management of the commons, local economies and careful stewardship of resources and the environment.
+Each of the four films below represents an aspect of everyday life in the future, such as community, the management of the commons, local economies and careful stewardship of resources and the environment.

 Below are four more videos from SPREAD exploring promising future lifestyle practices.

-This page contains additional resources for the Domains of Everyday Life and Cosmopolitan Localism class.
+This page contains additional resources for the Cosmopolitan Localism class.

 Former UK diplomat Carne Ross contrasts direct democracy, in which communities directly participate in the political process, and representative democracy, in which the political authority is delegated to professional politicians..
 Ross argues that direct democracy, or self-government, leads to more just, egalitarian communities and well-managed communities.